parfitt/regional-fes/2022-FES/data/maps/README.md

 12. Use the `Merge vector layers` tool to combine the new difference layer with the pseudo-Primary layer;
 13. Export the result with only the `Primary` key and with coordinate precision set to 4 decimal places;
 14. Use a JSON minifier to shrink the file size.

+## Simplifying the GeoJSON

+We used [MapShaper](https://mapshaper.org/) to simplify with the following settings: prevent shape removal; visvalingam / weighted area; 66.1%.